-Frightened Rabbit singer missing
+Concern for missing indie band singer

 "If you believe you have seen him since the early hours of Wednesday morning or know where he currently is, then please contact police immediately.

-"I'd also urge Scott to get in touch with family, friends, or with police, to let us know he is alright."
+"I'd also urge Scott to get in touch with family, friends or with police, to let us know he is alright."

 CCTV shows Scott at the Dakota Hotel, where he visited before he disappeared.